Difficulty of Organizational Change: 3 Areas to Not Underestimate

 Change management training and consulting experts have all kinds of advice on how to introduce change and communicate effectively throughout the process.
 But as hard as you try, there will still be some frustration and fear.
 To better handle the difficulty of organizational change:

-1. Do Not Underestimate the Challenge of Change
+1. Don’t Underestimate the Challenge

 The Bottom Line